 Settle sooner rather than later.
 Compromise early.
 Often settling for less is far better than having your assets frittered away with legal fees and court costs.

-Get a lawyer, or your Move On Mediator to draw up Consent Orders of a Financial agreement, to ensure they are legal… but don’t let lawyers start any litigation process without telling you the likely costs.
+Get a lawyer, or your family mediator to draw up Consent Orders of a Financial agreement, to ensure they are legal… but don’t let lawyers start any litigation process without telling you the likely costs.

-During our Mediation process, we draft up your agreement so this can be submitted to the Family Court to ensure your property division is legally binding ensuring you can both move on, quickly and with certainty.
+During our family mediation process, we draft up your agreement so this can be submitted to the Family Court to ensure your property division is legally binding ensuring you can both move on, quickly and with certainty.